MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 11. Use the **User or team** lookup to provide the new owner.
 12. Select **Assign**.

-### How can I change the owner of a non-solution cloud flow?
+### How can I change the owner of a non-solution-aware cloud flow?
-Ownership change for non-solution cloud flows involves creating a new flow using export/import, Save As, or the Send a copy mechanism.
-In-place ownership change for non-solution cloud flows is not available because the owner is part of the flow identify.
+To change the ownership of a non-solution-aware cloud flow, you must create a new flow with the export/import feature, and **Save as**, or **Send a copy**.
+In-place ownership change for non-solution-aware cloud flows is not available because the owner is part of the flow identity.

 [!INCLUDE[footer-include](includes/footer-banner.md)]